 - Nearly all patients who attended the service had a DXA scan and blood test, and osteoporosis treatment was prescribed for 94.9% of patients.

-- This FLS is registered with the Capture the Fracture programme, which assesses the performance of registered FLS against a set of international best practice standards.
+- This FLS is registered with the This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue programme, which assesses the performance of registered FLS against a set of international best practice standards.

 Practice standards.
 What lessons can be learnt from this programme?

 An FLS can support effective identification and management of people who have sustained a fragility fracture and are at risk of subsequent fractures.
 By including an outpatient pathway into the service, people who have sustained fragility fractures which do not require hospitalisation can be treated before a more serious fracture occurs.
 However, fewer than half (45%) of those who were referred attended the FLS.1 More effective strategies are needed to encourage participation in these services.

 The information in this case study is based on research conducted for the 2020 publication Osteoporosis and fragility fractures: a policy toolkit.

 - Pflimlin A, Gournay A, Delabrière I, et al. 2019.
 Secondary prevention of osteoporotic fractures: evaluation of the Lille University Hospital’s Fracture Liaison Service between January 2016 and January 2018.
 Osteoporosis International 30(9): 1779-88

 - International Osteoporosis Foundation.
 2019.
 Capture the Fracture.
 Map of best practice.
 Available from: This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
 Click here to continue [Accessed 01/09/20]